andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 }
 {% endhighlight %}

-We've made an assumption here that `x` is always going to be the character used to represent the user, and `o` will represent moves made by the computer.
+We've made the decision here that cells with a `1`, which we said above represent cells owned by the user, will be represented on the board by the character `x`, and cells with a `2`, which we said above represent cells owned by the computer, will be represented on the board by the character `o`.
 That's fine, of course, but it's an example of some of the things we should be thinking about in the planning phase.
 We're also using raw numbers (e.g.: `1` and `2`) to represent states.
 We could (and probably should!) use an `enum` for this instead, but we can get to that later.
 We're sketching.